51r/terraform-loadbalancer/README.md

 # Terraform AWS Load Balancer Sample

-This repo contains Terraform configuration with AWS Load Balancer in 2 Different AWS Availability Zones that contain 2 EC2 Instances.
+This repo contains Terraform configuration with AWS Load Balancer in 2 Different AWS Availability Zones.

-It deploys total 18 resources in AWS:
+It deploys the following resources in AWS:
 * VPC With Private and Public Subnets.
-(5 Resources)
 * EC2 Instances inside the Private Subnets in different AWS Availability Zones.
-(2 Resources)
 * Application Load Balancer with Route Table, Listener, Internet Gateway and Target Groups with 2 attachments.
-(7 Resources)
 * Security Groups - Private with HTTP Ports enabled and Public with all ports opened for the Load Balancer.
-(2 Resources)
 * Route Table Associations for the Public Subnets.
-(2 Resources)

 # Prerequisite